-- >5% revenues from the extraction of oil (including crude oil, condensate, shale oil, bitumen, synthetic crude oil from oil/tar sands, and heavy oils). - >10% revenues from the generation of electric power using oil.
+- >5% revenues from the extraction of oil (including crude oil, condensate, shale oil, bitumen, synthetic crude oil from oil/tar sands, and heavy oils). - >10% revenues from the provision of services for fossil fuels for the most recent fiscal year period. - >10% revenues from the generation of electric power using oil.
 The maximum percentage of revenues values are based on the best available data, which may include reported revenues, reported percentage of revenues, or estimated revenues based on available information.

-- >5% revenues derived from nuclear power [NuclearPowerRevShareMax] - >5% revenues from involvement in uranium exploration, extraction, and processing. - Any involvement in generating electric output from nuclear power plants owned by the company.
+- >5% revenues derived from nuclear power - >5% revenues from involvement in uranium exploration, extraction, and processing. - >5% revenues for the company's involvement in the provision of services to the nuclear power industry, including the supply of key components, technical support, maintenance, and the management of nuclear waste.

-• >5% revenues from involvement in the production of civilian firearms and/or the provision of related services.
+>5% revenues from involvement in the production of civilian firearms and/or the provision of related services.

-• >5% revenues from involvement in the production of military equipment and/or the provision of related services.
+>5% revenues from involvement in the production of military equipment and/or the provision of related services.